 4. Bodegas Castañeda

 Located close to the atmospheric Plaza Nueva, Bodegas Castañeda is a traditional tavern decorated with ornate columns, intricate ceiling roses, and lamps.
 It’s filled with old wine barrels, bottles and legs of ham hanging above the bar.
 As well as an excellent wine list, they also serve delicious sangria and vermouth.
-Pair your drink with one of the bodega’s house specialties.
-You can choose from a board filled with local cheeses, hams, and cuts of chorizo.
+Pair your drink with one of the bodega’s house specialties, which include boards filled with local cheeses, hams, and cuts of chorizo.

 Address: Calle Almireceros, 1-3